 The groups were divided into a number of categories, representing a broad cross-section of those in the community having knowledge, experiences and interests in food and agriculture issues: farmers and producers, food retail and restaurants, government, development community, culture, local processors and distributors, community organizations, education, and social welfare and health.

 Food in the City Conference

 As part of the exploration of this important subject, the City of Edmonton hosted an exciting conference that was held May 25-26, 2012.
-Videos of the main presentations at the conference are available in our video gallery.

 The conference keynote speaker was Wayne Roberts, author of The No-Nonsense Guide to World Food and former manager of the Toronto Food Policy Council.
 Workshops were led by local experts on food and agriculture issues.
 HB Lanarc Consultants presented their work to date on a food and agriculture strategy, including research findings on food and agriculture opportunities in Edmonton and the latest feedback from stakeholder consultations.

 Citizen Panel 3: Stronger and more vibrant local economy

 Citizen Panel 1: Everybody Eats

 Food in the City conference: Janine de la Salle